seung-lab/cloud-volume/README.md

 * add_scale - Generate a new mip level in the info property.
 Does not autocommit.
 * commit_info - Push the current info property into the cloud as a JSON file.
 * commit_provenance - Push the current provenance property into the cloud as a JSON file.
+* mesh - Access mesh operations
+	* get - Download an object.
+Can merge multiple segmentids
-* get_mesh - Download an object and save it in `.obj` format.
+	* save - Download an object and save it in `.obj` format.
 You can combine equivialences into a single object too.
 * exists - Generate a report on which chunks within a bounding box exist.
 * delete - Delete the chunks within this bounding box.